Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 - You host hybrid meetings where a physical room view is useful

-- You frequently move during calls and need wide-frame tolerance
+- You move frequently during calls and need wide-frame tolerance

 FAQ